wnk4242/MetaBayes_Evaluation/README.md

 - The R code in the `original_code` folder reproduces the full simulation workflow.
   Due to computational demands, R code for **Steps 1.0-3.5** require high-performance computing (HPC) resources and cannot be executed on a standard computer.
 - Fully processed simulation datasets are provided for readers to reproduce the main plots in the manuscript, including ROC curves and stacked bar charts.
-  The demonstration scripts for these analyses are located in the `code_for_demonstration` folder.
+  The demonstration scripts for these analyses are located in the `demo code` folder.

 ---